“An Greumach Mhor” ~ Chief of the Clan Graham

 In 1962, he returned to Scotland to oversee some of the family farms and estates.
 He was finally given full responsibility in 1984.
 He has been active for many years in his local branch of the Scottish National Farmers Union including serving nine years on the National Council.
 In 1997, he was President of the Royal Highland and Agricultural Society and has many rural interests.

 In 1970, he married a Canadian of Scottish descent, the late Catherine Young, whose father, a Rhode’s Scholar, founded Ravenscourt School in Winnipeg and was one of those killed in the Dieppe Raid of 1942.
-They have a daughter and two sons - Hermione, James, and Ronald.
-Hermione is now married, has twins, and is a psychologist.
-James, the Marquis of Graham, spent several years promoting renewable energy and anti-pollution measures in China.
+They have a daughter and two sons – Hermione, James, and Ronald.
+Hermione is married to Christopher John Thornhill, has twins, and is a psychologist and the President of the Preshal Trust, a charity based in Govan, Glasgow.
+James (Jamie), the Marquis of Graham, has now taken over the running of the Graham Estate in Scotland and has spent several years promoting renewable energy and anti-pollution measures in China.
 He speaks Mandarin fluently.
 He has directed energy exchanges in Europe and now has a position in the UK government.
-Ronald is a lawyer practicing with a firm in England.
+Ronald married Florence Arbuthnott in 2016, has two boys and is a lawyer practicing with a firm in England.

 After the death of his father in 1992, His Grace took his seat in the House of Lords and participated in the debates on Scottish devolution and the reform of the House of Lords.
 In 1999, he was the only Duke elected to remain in the interim House along with 92 other hereditary peers.
 The Duke is currently the senior peer in government in the House of Lords with roles in farming, fishing, forestry and the environment.